meredithcook/meredithcook.github.io/_posts/2024-02-18-resources-for-teaching-kids-about-missions.md

 Whether it actually is or not, *Operation World* is, in my mind, the OG resource for praying for the nations.
 So I was excited when I came across this one geared toward kids.
 Along with similar prayer resources and information found in the original book, it includes maps and photographs from around the world, much like the *This is My World* book, listed above.
 Though it could be a bit like drinking from a firehose, and younger kids may get overwhelmed by the sheer volume of information, this would be a great resource for families with older kids who are seeking to pray for unreached people groups.

+## Miscellaneous

+#### Prayer Cards
+My husband directs the Center for Great Commission Studies at Southeastern Baptist Theological Seminary.
+The CGCS keeps a repository of prayer cards for our students and alumni who serve on the field.
+If you do not know any missionaries personally, you can access these cards to pray for missionaries with your kids.
+[Find them here.](https://www.thecgcs.org/prayer-cards/){:target="_blank"}
 ___

 I'll update this as I come across new books.
 I'm always looking for recommendations, too.
 Feel free to send them to me via [this contact form](https://www.meredithcook.net/contact/) and I may add them to the list.